 Chateau Saint Paul started earning its reputation for quality after it was purchased by the Lacaze family.
 The owner splits his time between his activities.
 He is the number one supplier of candles sold in the famous, ancient town of Lourdes, in the Pyrenees, while he is also busy working at the estate as the winemaker.

 Chateau Saint Paul, Vineyards, Terroir, Grapes, Winemaking

-To produce the wine of Chateau Saint Paul, vinification takes place in a combination of traditional cement vats and and stainless steel tanks.
-Malolactic fermentation takes place in barrel.
-The wine of Chateau Saint Paul is aged for the first two month on its lees.
+To produce the wine of Chateau Saint Paul, vinification takes place in a combination of traditional cement vats and stainless steel tanks.
+Malolactic fermentation takes place in barrels.
+The wine of Chateau Saint Paul is aged for the first two months on its lees.